ember-learn/guides-source/guides/release/upgrading/editions.md

   to anything external to your class.

 Most computed properties should be fairly straightforward to convert to tracked properties.
-It's important to note that in _Glimmer components_, arguments are automatically tracked, but in classic components they are _not_.
-This is because arguments are put on the `args` hash on Glimmer components, which is tracked property.
+It's important to note that in these new components, arguments are automatically tracked, but in classic components they are _not_.
+This is because arguments are put on the `args` hash, which is tracked property.
 Since they are assigned to arbitrary properties on classic components, they can't be instrumented ahead of time, so you must decorate them manually.